openpolitics/manifesto/democracy.md

 [^lobbying]: [Alliance for Lobbying Transparency](http://www.lobbyingtransparency.org/#home)

-To dampen the influence of the City of London in the legislative process, we will remove the City Remembrancer from the floor of the House of Commons and end the Remembrancer's privileges to view legislation during the drafting process.
-Although granting these permissions is under the control of the Speaker, legislation should be enacted to ban the Remembrancer from resuming these permissions.

 ## Devolution

 We support the principle of subsidiarity, in the general sense that decisions should be devolved to the most local organisational level capable of effectively handling the issue.